Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Approved Religious Holidays for the 2024-2025 Academic Year

-KHSC-KansasCOM makes every effort to honor specific religious holy days throughout the academic year, while recognizing that it is not possible to recognize all holidays equally and provide the curriculum in its totality.
-KHSC-KansasCOM will seek to reasonably honor students’ wishes to celebrate recognized holy days.
+KHSU-KansasCOM makes every effort to honor specific religious holy days throughout the academic year, while recognizing that it is not possible to recognize all holidays equally and provide the curriculum in its totality.
+KHSU-KansasCOM will seek to reasonably honor students’ wishes to celebrate recognized holy days.
 This includes making an effort to not schedule exams on specific dates.
 Should a student wish to be excused from classroom, lab, or exam activities on a specific holy day, they will need to follow the excused absence request policy and procedures.

 • Eid al Adha (Islam)